Cal Raleigh Preview, Player Props: Mariners vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 26th in the league with a collective 8.2 strikeouts per nine innings.
+- The pitching staff for the Royals has a collective 8.2 K/9, which ranks 25th in MLB.

-- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.08).
+- The Royals have a 5.10 team ERA that ranks 28th across all league pitching staffs.

-- The righty last appeared on Saturday against the Chicago Cubs, when he threw 3 2/3 innings, allowing four earned runs while giving up nine hits.
+- In his last time out on Sunday against the Chicago Cubs, the righty threw eight innings, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.